-For anyone working in an office environment, the internet is bursting at the seams with advice on how to become more productive with your time.
+For anyone working in an office environment, the internet is bursting at the seams with advice about productivity with the right use of your time.
 After all, the hallmark of a good employee is their ability to get as much work done as possible.
 Not all the advice you see online is necessarily correct though; let’s take a look at some commonly found myths about productivity, and see what is really going on behind the scenes.

 Multitasking is great!

 Actually, working on a single task within a given time sharpens your focus and ensures thoroughness, thereby enhancing end quality.
-While multitasking may leave you feeling more accomplished in the short run, you will have to spend time reworking and revisiting the same tasks in the future, leading to inefficiency and a lag.
+While multitasking may leave you feeling more accomplished in the short run, you will have to spend time reworking and revisiting the same tasks in the future, leading to inefficiency and a lag in productivity.

 Longer hours equals more work